AlefMemTav/data-structures-and-algorithms-in-c/README.md

 <img src="./assets/singlylinkedlist-firsttime.png" height="100">

-2 - When inserting the node with value 10, it becomes the new header of the list:
+2 - When inserting a new node, it becomes the new header of the list:
 <img src="./assets/singlylinkedlist-insert10.png" height="100">

-3 - The new node that succeeds node 10 will become the header of the list:
+3 - So successively, because the insertion is at the beginning:
 <img src="./assets/singlylinkedlist-insert20.png" height="100">

 ## Hash Table

-A hash table is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table is a data structure that can map keys to values.
 A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

-### Linear-probing
+### Linear-probing approach
+A sufficiently large array where the elements are spread out to avoid collisions.
+It has less wasted space and better cache performance.

-### Separate-chaining
+### Separate-chaining approach
+An array of linked lists where the elements are spread out in the list.
+It is less sensitive to poorly-designed hash functions and avoids collisions better.

 ### Complexity
 #### Time Complexity (Average)
+##### Linear-probing and separate-chaining

 |Access|Search|Insertion|Deletion|
 |---|---|---|---|
 |O(1)|O(1)|O(1)|O(1)|

 #### Time Complexity (Worst)
+##### Linear-probing and separate-chaining
 |Access|Search|Insertion|Deletion|
 |---|---|---|---|
 |O(n)|O(n)|O(n)|O(n)|